hwacookie/ai-coding-guidelines/UNIVERSAL_GUIDELINES.md

 5. All projects will benefit from the update immediately

 ### When to Update Project-Specific Instructions
-Update a project's `.github/copilot-instructions.md` when:
+Update the project specific instructions  when:
 - Adding **project-specific** guidance (framework choices, specific tools, architecture decisions)
 - Changing **project-specific workflows** (deployment process, testing framework, file structure)
 - Adding **project-specific shortcuts** or patterns unique to that project
 - Documenting a project's **particular constraints or requirements**

 **How to update:**
-1. Edit `.github/copilot-instructions.md` in that project
+1. Edit `.github/copilot-instructions.md` or the `.agent/rules/instructions.md`  in that project
 2. Commit with a clear message: "Update instructions: [change]"
 3. Push to the project's repository